Photo of Alicia Chen

 About

-I'm a third-year PhD student in the Department of Brain and Cognitive Sciences at MIT, advised by Rebecca Saxe.
-I study social communication.
-My research focuses on how people use different kinds of social behaviors to convey, negotiate, and express social structures such as groups and hierarchies.
+I'm a fourth-year PhD student in the Department of Brain and Cognitive Sciences at MIT, advised by Rebecca Saxe.
+My research focuses on how people act, communicate, and understand others' behavior in the context of social structures like relationships and groups.
 Previously, I graduated from Harvard College in 2022 with an AB in Chemistry & Physics and a language citation (minor) in Modern Standard Arabic.

 Preprints

-1. Alicia M Chen and Rebecca Saxe.
-Expectations of reciprocal generosity are specific to equal relationships. (submitted)
+2. Alicia M Chen and Rebecca Saxe.
+Expectations of reciprocal generosity are specific to equal relationships. (under review)

 Journal articles

 1. Alicia M Chen, Kartik Chandra, and Rebecca Saxe.
 Computational models of social cognition should incorporate social relationships as core primitives.
-Commentary on Thomas, A. J. Behavioral and Brain Sciences, 2025.
+Commentary on Thomas, A. J. Behavioral and Brain Sciences, in press.

 2. Alicia M Chen*, Matthias Hofer*, Moshe Poliak, Roger Levy, and Noga Zaslavsky.
 Discrete and systematic communication in a continuous signal-meaning space.
 Journal of Language Evolution, 2025.
 [Hurford prize for best student oral presentation, Evolang XV]